In this section:

 The Trainee of the Year Award is presented to a trainee who has made an outstanding contribution to College, community and trainee activities.

 The RACP Trainee Research Awards for Excellence are competitive events held annually at Congress to identify and acknowledge the best trainee research presentations.

 This prize is awarded to an Australian or New Zealand Fellow for excellence of hypothesis, scientific merit and oral presentation for a poster presentation at the RACP Congress.

 This prize is awarded to an Australian or New Zealand trainee for excellence of hypothesis, scientific merit and oral presentation for a poster presentation at the RACP Congress.

-The AChAM Research Project Prize is awarded to a trainee based on a previously submitted research project that was assessed between 1 July 2015 and 1 July 2018 - the year prior to the award being offered.
+The AChAM Research Project Prize is awarded to a trainee based on a previously submitted research project that was assessed between 1 July 2017 and 1 July 2018 - the year prior to the award being offered.